exasol/virtual-schema-common-document/README.md

 SELECT * FROM FAMILY WHERE NAME LIKE 'T?'
 ESCAPE ':';
 ```

-If you specify a different escape character by setting `DEFAULT_LIKE_ESCAPE_CHARACTER` the Virtual Schema will ignor it and still use `\`.
+If you specify a different escape character by setting `DEFAULT_LIKE_ESCAPE_CHARACTER` the Virtual Schema will ignore it and still use `\`.

 ## Information for Users